Robert Robinson (chemist)

 Sir Robert Robinson OM FRS FRSE (13 September 1886 – 8 February 1975) was a British organic chemist and Nobel laureate recognised in 1947 for his research on plant dyestuffs (anthocyanins) and alkaloids.
 In 1947, he also received the Medal of Freedom with Silver Palm.

 Biography

-Early life
+Early life and education

 He was born at Rufford House Farm, near Chesterfield, Derbyshire the son of James Bradbury Robinson, a maker of surgical dressings, and his wife, Jane Davenport.

 Robinson went to school at the Chesterfield Grammar School and the private Fulneck School.
 He then studied chemistry at the University of Manchester, graduating BSc in 1905.
 In 1907 he was awarded an 1851 Research Fellowship from the Royal Commission for the Exhibition of 1851 to continue his research at the University of Manchester.

+He was appointed as the first Professor of Pure and Applied Organic Chemistry in the School of Chemistry at the University of Sydney in 1912.
+He then took up the Chair in Organic Chemistry at the University of Liverpool (1915–20) and following this became the Director of Research at the British Dyestuffs Corporation.
+He was briefly at St Andrews University (1921–22) and then took the Chair of Organic Chemistry at Manchester University, previously held by Arthur Lapworth and William Henry Perkin Jr..